Conference Code: 17UK09ICCPDS

 Selected Conference Papers

-1) Adoption and Use of an Electronic Voting System in GhanaIsaac Kofi Mensah 2) The Use of Information and Communication Technologies in Electoral Procedures: Comments on Electronic Voting SecurityMagdalena Musiał-Karg 3) Social Media: The Major Trigger of Online and Offline Political ActivismChan Eang Teng, Tang Mui Joo 4) Freedom of Media, Democracy and Gezi ParkEmine Tirali 5) The Relationship between Democracy, Freedom, and Economic DevelopmentUgur Karakaya, Hasan Bulent Kantarcı 6) Media Regulation and Public Sphere in the Digital Age: An Analysis in the Light of Constructive DemocracyJ.
-Bolzan, C. Marden 7) The Role of Online Deliberation on Citizens’ AttitudesAmalia Triantafillidou, Georgios Lappas, Prodromos Yannas, Alexandros Kleftodimos 8) Participatory Democracy to the Contemporary Problems of Polish Social PolicyAgnieszka Szczudlińska-Kanoś 9) Controlling Youths Participation in Politics in Sokoto State: A Constructive Inclusiveness for Good Governance in Nigeria Umar Ubandawaki 10) Demagogues and the Challenge of Democratic Politics in NigeriaBarnabas M. Suleiman, Ifeanyi P. Onyeonoru, Egharevba E. Matthew 11) An Evaluation Framework for Participation: The VAAs Case StudyLuis Teran, Aleksandar Drobnjak 12) Features of Following the Customs and Traditions in Turkestan in the Late XIXth and Early XXth CenturiesM.
+1) Young People’s Participation in Decision-Making Using Information and Communication TechnologyMarina Diković 2) Adoption and Use of an Electronic Voting System in GhanaIsaac Kofi Mensah 3) The Use of Information and Communication Technologies in Electoral Procedures: Comments on Electronic Voting SecurityMagdalena Musiał-Karg 4) Social Media: The Major Trigger of Online and Offline Political ActivismChan Eang Teng, Tang Mui Joo 5) Freedom of Media, Democracy and Gezi ParkEmine Tirali 6) The Relationship between Democracy, Freedom, and Economic DevelopmentUgur Karakaya, Hasan Bulent Kantarcı 7) Media Regulation and Public Sphere in the Digital Age: An Analysis in the Light of Constructive DemocracyJ.
+Bolzan, C. Marden 8) The Role of Online Deliberation on Citizens’ AttitudesAmalia Triantafillidou, Georgios Lappas, Prodromos Yannas, Alexandros Kleftodimos 9) Participatory Democracy to the Contemporary Problems of Polish Social PolicyAgnieszka Szczudlińska-Kanoś 10) Controlling Youths Participation in Politics in Sokoto State: A Constructive Inclusiveness for Good Governance in Nigeria Umar Ubandawaki 11) Demagogues and the Challenge of Democratic Politics in NigeriaBarnabas M. Suleiman, Ifeanyi P. Onyeonoru, Egharevba E. Matthew 12) An Evaluation Framework for Participation: The VAAs Case StudyLuis Teran, Aleksandar Drobnjak 13) Features of Following the Customs and Traditions in Turkestan in the Late XIXth and Early XXth CenturiesM.
 Nogaibayeva, Zh.
-Kumganbayev 13) Impact of Foreign Aid and Levels of Education on Democracy in PakistanH.
-Mahmood, M. W. Siddiqi, A. Iqbal, M. A. Tabassum 14) Opposition Parties and the Politics of Opposition in Africa: A Critical AnalysisWondwosen Teshome B. 15) Internet Governance based on Multiple-Stakeholders: Opportunities, Issues and DevelopmentsMartin Hans Knahl
+Kumganbayev 14) Impact of Foreign Aid and Levels of Education on Democracy in PakistanH.
+Mahmood, M. W. Siddiqi, A. Iqbal, M. A. Tabassum 15) Opposition Parties and the Politics of Opposition in Africa: A Critical AnalysisWondwosen Teshome B.

 Similar conferences about Law and Political Sciences